Virtuoso (Star Trek: Voyager): Production

 The shot of the Qomar homeworld is the same one previously used in the beginning of the episode "Year of Hell."

-A clarinet (reed woodwind instrument), standup bass, and some other instruments are played in this episode.

 The background the Doctor orders for his recital is based on the one from the Teatro alla Scala's set for the opera Pagliacci.

 Reception

-In 2020, The Digital Fix said this was "fun episode" and allowed actor Robert Picardo to show off his singing.
+In 2020, The Digital Fix described "Virtuoso" as a "fun episode" that allowed actor Robert Picardo to show off his singing.

 Releases

 This episode was released as part of a season 6 DVD boxset on December 7, 2004.